clevernyyyy/us-cert/README.md

 * This also worked for `lxml`:  `set STATICBUILD=true && pip install lxml`
 * `sudo pip install pandas`  (if you get an error try `sudo pip install --upgrade pip` first)

+##### Python
+This tool has been built and tested with Python 2.7.
+I _believe_ it should work with Python 3+, but I am not 100%.
+Feel free to PR anything that resolves issues with Python 3+.

 ### Example usage